awsdocs/amazon-ecs-developer-guide/doc_source/update-task-definition.md

 # Updating a task definition using the classic console<a name="update-task-definition"></a>

+A *task definition revision* is a copy of the current task definition with the new parameter values replacing the existing ones\.
+All parameters that you do not modify are in the new revision\.

 To update a task definition, create a task definition revision\.
 If the task definition is used in a service, you must update that service to use the updated task definition\.

 **To create a task definition revision**